davidwkaiser/daily-tarot/README.md

 At first, this toy app could select one of four possible cards at random, and tell you which the name of the card.
 Pretty straightforward.

 Upgrades to this include:
--Add all 78 cards [DONE]
+-Add all 78 cards [DONE]<br/>
--Allow for the possibility of inverted cards [DONE, with graphics, too!]
+-Allow for the possibility of inverted cards [DONE, with graphics, too!]<br/>
--Add JPGs  [DONE]
+-Add JPGs  [DONE]<br/>
--Deploy  [DONE, you can see it here: https://daily-tarot.herokuapp.com] -Add key words for the card [DONE]
+-Deploy  [DONE, you can see it here: https://daily-tarot.herokuapp.com]<br/>
+-Add key words for the card [DONE]<br/>
--Mail the card to the user in a nicely formatted HTML email, automatically [IN PROGRESS, AT PROOF OF CONCEPT STAGE, NEEDS WORK TO MAIL DATA]
+-Mail the card to the user in a nicely formatted HTML email, automatically [IN PROGRESS, AT PROOF OF CONCEPT STAGE, NEEDS WORK TO MAIL DATA]<br/>
--Add a continuous deployment pipeline [IN PROGRESS] -Add tests [IN PROGRESS, ADDITIONAL TESTS RECENTLY ADDED] -Run as a cron job daily
+-Add a continuous deployment pipeline [IN PROGRESS]<br/>
+-Add tests [IN PROGRESS, ADDITIONAL TESTS RECENTLY ADDED]<br/>
+-Run as a cron job daily<br/>
--Make it pretty (add styling)
+-Make it pretty (add styling)<br/>

-Tech stack: Node.JS, Express, Nodemon, EJS, Heroku
+Tech stack: Node.JS, Express, Nodemon, EJS, Jasmine, Heroku<br/>

-See my portfolio at http://davidwkaiser.squarespace.com See my LinkedIn at http://linkedin.com/in/davidwkaiser And, well, you've already found my GitHub...
+See my portfolio at http://davidwkaiser.squarespace.com<br/>
+See my LinkedIn at http://linkedin.com/in/davidwkaiser<br/>
+And, well, you've already found my GitHub...<br/>